 A New Wonderful Bloom's Taxonomy Visual for Teachers.
 A New Excellent Interactive SAMR Visual for Teachers.
 New Bloom's Taxonomy Poster for Teachers.
 August 29, 2014 Bloom's taxonomy is one of the most popular learning taxonomies ever.

 These posters are free to download both in PDF or JPG format.
-You can also print them off and use them with your students.
-These visuals feature some wisdom quips which can act as food for thought for your students.
-I have only selected the three posters that stood out to me but you can check this page to see the entire list.
 40+ Wonderful Educational Posters for Teachers.
 Great iPad Responsible Use Posters for Your Cllass.
 Two Useful iPad Apps to Create Classroom Posters.
 April 5, 2014 In today's post I am sharing with you two awesome iPad apps to use with your kids and students to create posters.The process is very easy and kids will definitely enjoy them.

 Krathwohl.pdf.
 Bloom (Krathwohl and Anderson) and Web 2.0.
 Blooms' Taxonomy.
 Retours "à chaud" du Sommet de l'iPad à Montréal : pédagogie générale.
 Deux éléments me viennent immédiatement à l’esprit, avant de consulter mes notes durant la douzaine de conférences auxquelles j’ai assisté : Une communauté très active Environ 60 000 iPads sont sur le territoire Canadien.